o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/setup.md

 ### 2. Deploy the CDK application

-Use the CDK synth and deploy commands to deploy the sample CDK application and build the AWS-backed analytics pipeline shown in the following diagram.
+Use the CDK synth and deploy commands from the AWS Metrics Gem directory to deploy the sample CDK application and build the AWS-backed analytics pipeline shown in the following diagram.
 For help with these deployment operations, refer to the synth and deploy steps in [Deploying the CDK Application](/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md) in the AWS Core documentation.

 ![Analytics pipeline provided by the sample CDK application](/images/user-guide/gems/reference/aws/aws-metrics/sample-analytics-pipeline.png)